fanfanafankianki/Lichess-Site-Tests/README.md

 # Lichess-Site-Tests-
-Test of lichess site made with Selenium, Java and Cucumber.
+Functional tests of lichess site made with Selenium, Java and Cucumber.

 To run tests you will need:
 1. Maven